Ngineer101/minimalizt/src/content/blog/what-I-learnt-leading-cross-functional-team.md

 Over the past few years I've had to have many of these tough conversations - from performance reviews, and helping some members switch careers, to telling a team member why they're not getting a promotion just yet (despite them feeling ready for it).
 What I tried to do during each of these conversations is to be as objective and concrete as possible while still being empathetic.

 Especially the conversation around the promotion benefited from me being as concrete as possible.
-I explained to my team member that while they might feel ready for a promotion, there are still very concrete areas to improve, especially considering the level of seniority that they are aspiring to.
-Being as concrete as possible in this regard gave my team member confidence that I'm well aware of their current abilities and potential.
+I explained to my team member that while they might feel ready for a promotion, there are still very concrete areas to improve, especially considering the level of seniority they are aspiring to.
+Being as concrete as possible gave my team member confidence that I'm well aware of their current abilities and potential.
 And it made them realize that there is still some work necessary before taking the next step.
 We both walked away from that conversation with a renewed level of trust and motivation.

 ## Admit when you're wrong